-- (3) 1Within three (3) days of the request, the Panel seized with the request may approve the special investigative measures only if satisfied that the conditions under paragraph (1) were met.
-2Rule 35 shall apply mutatis mutandis. - (4) 1If approval is not requested, denied or the Panel fails to render a decision, the order of the Specialist Prosecutor for special investigative measures shall cease to have effect and the Specialist Prosecutor shall immediately terminate the measures applied.
-2The collected material, if any, may not be used for investigation or prosecution.
+Within three (3) days of the request, the Panel seized with the request may approve the special investigative measures only if satisfied that the conditions under paragraph (1) were met.
+Rule

+(4) If approval is not requested, denied or the Panel fails to render a decision, the order of the Specialist Prosecutor for special investigative measures shall cease to have effect and the Specialist Prosecutor shall immediately terminate the measures applied.
+The collected material, if any, may not be used for investigation or prosecution.